OREOREOREOREORE/OREOREOREOREORE/README.md

 - ⚡ Fun fact: ...
 -->
 ## I have a cool name. oreeeeoreoreooooo
-But, Hey this is Alan! 😁

-WELCOME to this little corner....
+But, Hey this is Alan! 😁 WELCOME to my digital little corner, yayyy